-Pin-1 of the connector is usually designated by a small triangle (\blacktriangle), or a "1" on the connector.
+Pin-1 of the connector is usually designated by a small triangle (\blacktriangle) , or a "1" on the connector.

-Step 4: Plug the other end of the 50-pin internal SCSI cable into the connector on the last internal SCSI device in the chain.
+Step 4: Plug the other end of the 50-pin internal SCSI cable into one of the connectors on the last internal SCSI device in the chain.
 (This device must be terminated.)
 Make sure the colored stripe on the side of the cable is aligned with pin-1 of the SCSI device's connector.